Bangkok crossroads of the world

 - Railway network

 Thailand’s railway network currently has a combined length of 4,043 km.
 The average speed of its passenger trains is 60km/hr as compared with 39 km/hr for its freight trains.
 The much slower rate for freight trains is because most of them travel on single track lines.
-Over the next seven years, these lines will be developed into double or triple track line which will enable the trains to travel at 100-10 km/hr.

 The Double Track Projects of 6 routes started in 2014 and must be completed this year.
 The project has added 903 km of railway at a cost of 129,308 million baths.
 In parallel, a second project continues.
 It consists in creating 8 new roads, it started in 2015 and it will finish in 2020.
 It will allow to add 1626 km of railway.
 The aims of the project for 2020, is to reduce intercity travel by private car proportion from 59% to 40%.